raj23manj/springBoot/jokesapp/README.md

                 spring.application.name=limits-service
                 spring.profiles.active=qa

           * if new properties are updated and pushed to git, need to restart the services. we can automate this
+          * there is a refresh link to do, in the service which uses config server like limits service, need actuator => 100
+            - disable the security on the actuators end-points
+            - localhost:8080/actuator/refresh

       * Feign - RestFul Service Cleint, makes Easier to call REST Service using Rest Template using Proxy => 77
         1) Used for writing easier restful clients